multirious-adhd-assistants/focus-interceptor/README.md

 - Induced distraction
   Automatically create distraction.

-Break time scheduling methods:
+Break time scheduling methods (Methods available to be used in the scheduler):
-- [ ] Timer
+- [ ] Time
 - [ ] Input monitor
 - [ ] Window event